-In the basic setting, a resolved group or hostname is kept in cache for one hour, a username for ten minutes.
-With the Univention Configuration Registry variables nscd/group/positive\time\to\live (page 300), nscd/hosts/positive\time\to\live (page 300) and nscd/passwd/positive\time\to\live (page 300) these periods can be extended or diminished (in seconds).
+In the basic setting, a resolved hostname is kept in cache for one hour.
+With the Univertion Configuration Registry variable nscd/hosts/positive_time_to_live (page 292) this period can be extended or diminished (in seconds).

 From time to time it might be necessary to manually invalidate the cache of the NSCD.
 This can be done individually for each cache table with the following commands: